Whaga/Getting-Cleaning-Data-Final-Project/CodeBook.md

 \[2\] "Activity" - the name of the activity (WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING)

-Variables 3-88 contain the mean and standard deviations of a variety of measurements averaged over activity and subject
+Variables 3-88 contain the means and standard deviations of a variety of measurements averaged over activity and subject.
+The measurements were taken from the 30 subjects while performing the 6 different activities.
+A Samsung Galaxy S smartphone was used to measure the user's speed and acceleration were measured in 3-axial directions.

-Please note that several variable names were modified from the original data set by replacing the following prefix abbreviations
+Several variable names were modified from the original data set by replacing the following prefix abbreviations

 ACC-&gt;Accelerometer